rust-lang/rfcs/text/0000-trait_stable_vtable.md

 }
 ```

-(Note that in the above, none of such structs are actually defined by the rust language or standard library, and are provided for *exposition-only*.
+(_Note - in the above, none such structs are actually defined by the rust language or standard library, and are provided for *exposition-only*. - End Note_)

 The fields of the vtable shall be initialized as follows: